 A state of active pressure occurs when the soil mass yields in such a way that it tends to stretch horizontally.
 It is a state of plastic equilibrium because the entire soil mass is on the verge of failure.

 A retaining wall when moves away from the backfill, there is a stretching of the soil mass and the active state of earth pressure exists.
-The figure (b) shows the active pressure develops on the right-hand side when the wall moves towards the left.
+Figure (b) shows the active pressure develops on the right-hand side when the wall moves towards the left.